A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: A PinT preconditioner and the spectra analysis

-It is worth mentioning that this proof is different from \cite{McDonald18}, since the Sherman-Morrison-Woodbury formula fails in our case.
-The reason is that the matrix $Q_2$ may singular.
-Recall the proof of \Cref{lemma3.1}, the invertibility of $I_s - \alpha J_M$ is not proved.
+The proof is completed. \end{proof} It is worth mentioning that this proof is different from \cite{McDonald18} since the Sherman-Morrison-Woodbury formula fails in our case.
+The reason is that the matrix $Q_2$ may be singular.
+Recall the proof of Lemma \ref{lemma3.1}, the invertibility of $I_s - \alpha J_{N_t}$ is not proved.
 Fortunately, it can be obtained from the following lemma. \begin{lemma} The eigenvalues of $Q_1^{-1} Q_2$ satisfy